enducube/pixidle/README.md

 # Pixidle
-A web application made with Flask which can setup, host and play multiplayer games.
+A web application made with Flask which serves as a real-time chatting application.